2025 Solar Incentives Guide for Boise City, ID - Tax Credits & Rebates

 What are some of the environmental benefits of switching to solar?

-Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 50 pounds a year, or around 1,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help reduce the strain on our planet's resources.
+You can also reduce your home's CO2 emissions by 50 pounds annually, or roughly 1,000 pounds in 20 years.

 When does the federal solar tax credit end?